• Skip to main content

 lemon dressing is whisked in glass mixing bowl

 Step 4.
 To serve, drizzle lemon dressing over the sliced citrus and garnish with WALNUTS.
-Store in an airtight container up to 2 days, once dressed.
+Store in an airtight container for up to 2 days, once dressed.

 citrus salad on white serving platter